 What’s your philosophy when you are out looking for merchandise?

 AJ: I’m looking for the most unique, sweetest merchandise available.
 Intriguing old stones.
 Beautiful flat cuts.
 Mesmerizing colors.
 Everything must be unique and separate itself from what’s commonly out there.
 I’m not interested in merely “pretty” or something I know I can sell.
 It has to grab my attention and not let go.
 It has to be special.

 What are the biggest challenges you encounter when treasure hunting?

 AJ: To find the best of the best you have to hunt in many, many different areas; you can’t just go out there and buy everything.
 It’s a lot of travel: I travel roughly 30 times a year, and put in a ton of leg work.
 Identifying the right stones, understanding the merchandise on a very deep level, finding the right signatures.
 Separating what’s trendy & pretty from what’s truly special.

 AJ: [laughing] You can’t make me pick a favorite!
 A supremely vivid yellow old euro…

 Came from an elderly lady named Lulu, who was a character and a half.
 Before I got to see the stone she did some very impressive high kicks and told me about her past life as a dancer.
 When I did finally see the stone, it was just perfect.
-She assured me the gem was certified all natural, but it was so perfect I wasn’t sure I could believe my eyes.
+She assured me the Semi-precious gemstones was certified all natural, but it was so perfect I wasn’t sure I could believe my eyes.
 I took a risk and bought it anyway, and sure enough upon closer inspection it was everything she said it was.
 It sold in no time at all, and I’ve always regretted selling that stone.